 In this time of rapid technological advancement, animal breeding is entering a new era.
 As demonstrated in the pig and dairy industries, gathering and incorporating vast amounts of genomic data into the genetic evaluation accelerates progress.
-Holsteins, for example, have genotyped 1.6 million cattle and subsequently doubled their genetic improvement rate.

 Female genotypes are rare and valuable, especially to predict maternal traits such as stayability and maternal calving ease.
 Furthermore, genotyping entire herds improves genomic evaluations by reducing bias created when only the best cattle are genotyped.
-Therefore, gathering massive amounts of genotypes on entire cow herds will significantly improve the genomic predictions and rate of genetic progress.
+Therefore, gathering massive amounts of genotypes on entire cow herds will improve the genomic predictions and rate of genetic progress.

 Benefits to participating members:

 As this is part of research and development..... not a definite timeline for reporting results.
-"Breeders will be notified when DNA samples from their herd have been processed by the ASA and sent to the laboratory to begin DNA testing

 Rules and restrictions: